 There will come times in your life where you will wrestle with perceptions of yourself.
-Whether it is from a comment or interaction with others, cultural messages or through your own thoughts, these situations can wear you down and help you to form a lesser opinion of yourself.
-If you struggle with this, here are some ways on to how to get self esteem.
+Whether it is a comment or interaction with others, cultural messages or through your own thoughts, these situations can wear you down and help you to form a lesser opinion of yourself.
+If you struggle with this, here are some ways on to how to get self-esteem.

 Find the source of your negative thoughts

 The first thing you must do is locate the root cause of your self-doubt.
 This can help you get to the core of the issue and address the things that are holding you back.
 For example, if you are looking to create self-esteem after a bad breakup, look at what caused the failed relationship and take ownership for the problems you caused.
 Next, forgive yourself, learn from those mistakes and move on.

 Before going any further, it’s important to embrace who you are and don’t be too hard on yourself.
 You can accomplish this by accepting your strengths and weaknesses.
 This doesn’t mean that you don’t acknowledge you make mistakes and want to improve in areas of your life.
 Instead, you understand you have limitations, but don’t beat yourself up mentally when you make mistakes.
 When you have peace with who you are, it is the basis to develop self-esteem.

 Build from the inside

 If you lack confidence it is easy to look at others for validation.
 This is a no-win situation because you compromise who you are to meet the perceptions of others.
 While your want to have others accept you is a natural feeling, it is much better that they accept a genuine you instead of one that conforms to the needs of others.
 This can be a very difficult thing to do if you have low self-confidence.
 Here is a way to break through your anxieties and fears.